 What kinds of woodpeckers can you find in New Mexico?

-In fact, 10 types of woodpeckers live across New Mexico!
+12 types of woodpeckers in New Mexico!

 - *RELATED: Watch the LIVE bird feeder and animal cameras in MY backyard* (You may get lucky and see a woodpecker feeding on my cams RIGHT NOW!)